auraxangelic/libgdx-tts/README.md

 # libgdx-tts
 Library for a text-to-speech synthesizer for LibGDX.
 Available for desktop, android, and iOS apps.

+For iOS, please make sure you're using libGDX version 1.13.0 or later.

 ## Gradle Configuration

 Add the following line to your core module dependencies: